What Types of Protective Eyewear Do You Need?

 Replacement Rates and Maintenance

-Despite their condition, safety glasses should be replaced at least every three years.
-As a result, if they are damaged, scratched, pitted, broken, bent, or ill-fitting, they do not provide protection.
+Regardless of their condition, safety glasses should be replaced at least every three years.
+If they are damaged, scratched, pitted, broken, bent, or ill-fitting, they do not provide protection.

 You can replace damaged parts with the original manufacturer parts only to ensure the same safety rating.
 Clean your protective eyewear daily following the manufacturer’s instructions.